redhat-ai-services/podman-ai-lab-to-rhoai/README.md

 <li>
 PASSWORD - Create a secret environment variable with the Elasticsearch secret value.
 <pre>oc get secret elasticsearch-sample-es-elastic-user -n elastic-vectordb -o jsonpath="{.data['elastic']}" | base64 -d > elastic_pass.txt</pre>
 Add the PASSWORD key/value as a Secret environment variable.
+The password is in the <b>elastic_pass.txt</b> file that was created by the above oc command.
 </li>
 </li>
 </ul>